Façade (entertainment): Façade Suites

+Façade ballets

-Façade balletsFaçade was first made into a ballet by Günter Hess for the German Chamber Dance Theatre in 1929.
+Façade was first made into a ballet by Günter Hess for the German Chamber Dance Theatre in 1929.
 In 1931 Frederick Ashton created another ballet version.
 Both used the First Façade Suite.
 For Ashton's version the Scotch Rhapsody and Popular Song were added to the First Suite.
 Ashton later expanded the ballet to include the Country Dance, Noche Espagnole and the Foxtrot, Old Sir Faulk.

 In 1972, to mark Walton's seventieth birthday, Ashton created a new ballet using the score of the "entertainment".
 It was premiered at the Aldeburgh Festival, with Peter Pears as the reciter.